sainas/learning-notes/ddia-reading-note.md

 Thus they can be run in any order, and rerun on failure

-Notice: SQL can distribute, MapReduce can single machine.
+Notice: SQL can distribute.
+MapReduce can single machine.
 Some SQL can be distributed without using MapReduce.
-Some SQL DB can run JavaSript function too
+Some SQL DB can run JavaScript function too

+Usability problem:
+Writing those two coordinated functions is harder than a single query

+(MongoDB supported declarative query language, JSON-based syntax, but may accidentally reinventing SQL)

+#### Graph-Like Data Models

+Use cases: social network, web network, road or rail networks

+Algorithms: shortest path, PageRank for web graph

+Types

+- *property graph* model (Neo4j, Titan)
+- *triple-store* model (Datomic, AllegroGraph)

+##### Property Graphs

+- Vertex: UID, outgoing edge, incoming edge, properties (K-V pairs)
+- Edge: UID, tail vertex, head vertex, relationship, properties (K-V pairs)

+Can be represented in a relational schema

+Good flexibility. for example:
+France uses region US use states
+Different granularity, when an item sometime specified as city, sometime as states

+##### The Cypher Query Language

+Declarative

+Executing plan can be various

+##### Graph Queries in SQL

+Can we query graph like SQL?
+Yes but difficult

+Because the number of joins is not fixed.
+You don't know which table to join in advance

+(SQL: use WITH RECURSIVE, 29 lines, Cypher: 4 lines)

+**Triple-Stores and SPARQL**